dballinari/GoogleTrends-Scraper/readme.md

 loaded into Python as a `pandas.DataFrame` object.
 GoogleTrends limits the range of consecutive daily observations displayed.
 For this reason, the scraper divides the total time range is sub-periods and downloads the data separately for each of them.
-In order to combine the data to a single time series, each sub-period has one overlapping day with the subsequent sub-period.
-Two sub-periods are then combined by multiplying the observations of the second time period by a factor defined as the ratio between the last observation of the first window and the first observation of the second time window, which are both representing the trend of the same day.
+In order to combine the data to a single time series, each sub-period has one or more overlapping day with the subsequent sub-period (the number of overlapping days can be defined with the input `n_overlap`).
+Two sub-periods are then combined by multiplying the observations of the second time period by a factor defined as the median ratio between the last `n_overlap`-observations of the first window and the first `n_overlap`-observations of the second time window.